AOSSIE-Org/Aossie-Scholar/README.md

 # Aossie-Scholar

 Aossie scholar is a metric computation system for researchers with a Google Scholar profile.
 Google Scholar provides researchers with stats such as the number of publications, citations, h-index and i10 index.
 But, these metrics are flawed.
-Aossie Scholar extracts some basic information form Google Scholar and computes better metrics, and displays them on another website.
+Aossie Scholar extracts some basic information from Google Scholar and computes better metrics, and displays them on another website.
 So, researchers can now see better, effective metrics with a single click.

 ## Requirements